rize-network/app-studio-web/src/components/ToggleGroup/ToggleGroup.md

 ```

 ### **items**
-"An array of toggle items to display and manage."
+"Mandatory array of items defining each toggle in the group."

 ```tsx
 import React from 'react';